AayushDable/CodeVisual/README.md

-# CodeVisual
+# CodeGrapher

-A visual code navigation and documentation tool for Python projects.
+A graphical code navigation and documentation tool for Python projects.
 Create interactive flowcharts and diagrams to map out your codebase structure, functions, classes, and their relationships.

 ## Features